arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - **Onboard antenna**: Opta™ WiFi devices feature an onboard  Wi-Fi® antenna specifically designed, matched, and certified for the onboard Wi-Fi® module requirements.

 The `Arduino Mbed OS Opta Boards` has a built-in library that lets you use the onboard Wi-Fi® module, the `WiFi` library right out of the box; let's walk through an example code demonstrating some of the module's capabilities.
 The code below showcases how to connect to a Wi-Fi® network, check Wi-Fi® status, connect to a server, send HTTP requests, and receive and print HTTP responses, common tasks for an IoT device.

-The sketch starts by including the necessary libraries `WiFi.h` and `WiFiClient.h`, which provide the essential functionalities for Wi-Fi® communication.
-It then defines the SSID and password for the Wi-Fi® network and establishes the server, "www.google.com," while creating the Wi-Fi® client object to manage the connection.
-The serial port is initialized in the `setup()` function, and the sketch checks for Wi-Fi® module availability.
-It attempts to connect to the defined Wi-Fi® network using the specified SSID and password.
-If the connection is successful, it prints the Wi-Fi® status and tries to connect to the server.

-Once connected, it sends a GET request to the server.
-The `read_response()` function reads data from the client and prints it in wrapped format on the Arduino IDE's Serial Monitor.
-In the `loop()` function, `read_response()` is continuously called to handle available data.
-If the server gets disconnected, the client is disconnected, and the sketch enters an infinite loop, halting further execution.
-The `printWifiStatus()` function is included, which prints the connected network SSID, the board's IP address, and the signal strength (RSSI) on the Arduino IDE's Serial Monitor.

 ```arduino
 /**